-For removal of ticks that are attached, you can buy a special tool called a 'tick picker'.
+You can buy a unique tool called a 'tick picker' to remove attached ticks.
 It's a two-pronged fork-like gizmo which grasps the tick (so you don't have to!).

-They're relatively inexpensive and very easy to use, however, you can also use a pair of fine-tipped tweezers to do the same job, as follows:
+They're relatively inexpensive and effortless to use; however, you can also use a pair of fine-tipped tweezers to do the same job, as follows:

-Once you've removed the dog tick, dispose of it very carefully.
+Once you've removed the dog tick, you must carefully dispose of it.

 Here are a couple of suggestions:

-If you keep the tick for say 3 months, and during that time your dog shows any symptoms of disease you can pass the tick on to your vet who will be able to have it tested to help with diagnosis.
+If you keep the tick for, say, 3 months, and during that time your dog shows any disease symptoms, you can pass the tick on to your vet, who will be able to have it tested to help with diagnosis.

-There are some who recommend burning the tick with the end of a cigarette or a hot match head to force the tick to release its grip on the skin.
-I don't endorse this method because it's too dangerous and could burn your Cocker Spaniel.
+Some dog owners swear by burning the tick with the end of a cigarette or a hot match head to force the tick to release its grip on the skin.
+While this may work, I don't endorse it because it's too dangerous and could burn your Cocker Spaniel.

-There are many treatments available to guard against ticks; shampoos, sprays, tick collars, dog tick powder.
+Many treatments are available to guard against ticks; shampoos, sprays, tick collars, and dog tick powder.

-You may need a prescription from your vet for some products, but most are available without prescription and can be bought direct from your local pet store.
+You may need a prescription from your vet for some, but most products are available without a prescription and can be bought directly from your local pet store.

-The ‘spot on’ products that are advertised for tick and flea treatment are very effective (however you'll need a prescription for some lines) and need to be applied correctly in order to be fully effective.
+The Frontline Spot On products advertised for tick and flea treatment are very effective (however, you'll need a prescription for some lines).

 Apple cider vinegar will help to make your dog's blood more acidic, which (apparently) ticks and fleas find distasteful.